-It’s worth working out where your property falls within the requirements in order to assess whether your property is exempt or not.
+It's worth working out where your property falls within the requirements to assess whether your property is exempt.

 How long is the EPC valid for?

-EPCs are valid for 10 years from the date listed on the ‘date of certificate’ section, which you’ll find in the top left-hand corner of the EPC.
-Therefore, if it’s possible to boost the energy efficiency of the property before you get assessed, that would be the best option.
+EPCs are valid for ten years from the date listed on the 'date of certificate' section, which you'll find in the top left-hand corner of the EPC.
+Therefore, if it's possible to boost the property's energy efficiency before you get assessed, that would be the best option.

 How do I check that my EPC is valid?

-If you don’t have a copy of the current EPC or you need to check it, you can view it online on the EPC Registers website.
+If you don't have a copy of the current EPC or you need to check it, you can view it online on the EPC Registers website.
 This is where current EPCs are stored.
-Select ‘Report Retrieval’ and you will be given some instructions that take you to the current EPC for your property.
+Select 'Report Retrieval', and you can find instructions that take you to the current EPC for your property.

 Is an EPC expensive?

-The cost of an EPC varies and there is no fixed fee.
-The amount you pay for it will depend on things like how many bedrooms the property has and what type of property it is.
-You might find that the price depends on the area the property is based in, too.
+The cost of an EPC varies, and there is no fixed fee.
+The amount you pay for it will depend on how many bedrooms the property has and what type of property it is, amongst other factors.
+You might find that the price depends on the area, too.

-You might find that prices in your area start from £30, however if you are renting out a large detached house in a big city like London, you’ll possibly pay more than if you’re letting a flat in a smaller location, like Huddersfield.
+You might find that prices in your area start from £30; however, if you rent out a large detached house in a big city like London, you'll possibly pay more than if you're letting a flat in a smaller location.

 How does the assessment process work?